fundkis/reactchart/README.md

 ##### dropLine

-The _dropLine_ boolean is used to print the drop lines (usefull mostly for histograms).
+The _dropLine_ boolean is used to print the drop lines.

 ##### The marks controller at high level